Farkhunda Zahra Naderi

-Farkhunda Zahra Naderi is a N-Peace Awardee, and a graduated YGL.
+Naderi is a recipient of the 2012 N-Peace Award and a graduate of the Young Global Leaders program.

 Early life and education

 Naderi was born on 19 April 1981 in Kabul.
-She is the daughter of Sayed Mansoor Naderi, the leader of Ismaili Hazaras in Afghanistan.
+She is the daughter of Sayed Mansoor Naderi, the incumbent Sayed of Kayan and a leader of the Ismaili Hazaras Community in Afghanistan.

-Naderi attended primary and secondary school in Baghlan and Kabul provinces and completed her baccalaureate at Harrow College at Harrow, London in 2001.
-She studied law at Westminster International University in Tashkent and graduated with a B.A degree from the same university in 2007.
+She received her primary and secondary education in Baghlan and Kabul provinces, and completed her baccalaureate at Harrow College in Harrow, London, in 2001.
+Naderi later studied law at Westminster International University in Tashkent, graduating in 2007.

 Politician and activist

 2010 Parliamentary Election

 Naderi through her parliamentary campaign wanted to define a responsible and professional political campaign which could reflect the values of democracy and professionalism within a traditional political environment.
 Naderi regarded the political Campaign as a responsibility to candidates to raise awareness about democratic values such as democratic governance, social contract, the role of parliament and check and balance with their constituency.Therefore, her campaign included a range of methods and approaches such as organising theatre performance to educate the voters on how to vote, street campaigns, meeting people at her campaign office, organising public events, writing on newspapers to explain her views, passing message on radios and eventually appearing on tv to pass her messages.
 She organised campaign rallies in different parts of Kabul City, sending campaigners knocking on citizens' doors to provide them with information about the candidate and her plan.

 Naderi also took the challenge to run officially as the only political party candidate from the National Solidarity Party of Afghanistan from Kabul province in the 2010 parliamentary election because at the time the majority of members of different political parties run as independent candidates, rather than using the name of their political parties.
 This was done due to the unpopular image and notion of political parties from the past.
 Farkhunda Zahra Naderi argued if the existence of political party is regarded to be a heinous act within the political culture of Afghanistan, then Afghans must not participate in political parties at all, but if it is not, then why the members of political parties hide their political identity to mislead the public in order to get votes, instead of bringing public awareness regarding their political agenda and people's political rights.
 Moreover, Naderi entered into the 2010 election campaigns with a challenging slogan of "Burka, the window of power; چادری، دریچه قدرت" and there were no pictures of her in the advertising materials and posters, as she wanted to encourage the public to concentrate on women candidates' platforms rather than their faces.